Who can be sponsored for a 482 visa?

 Our registered migration agent (RMA) helps 482 visa applicants with their visa applications.

-Before you even begin the process of applying for a 482 visa, our RMA can work out if you will pass the skills assessment or not based on your work history.
+Before you even begin the process of applying for a 482 visa, our registered migration agent can assess if you will pass the skills assessment or not based on your work history.

-Each occupation on the Skilled Occupation Lists have a code called the Australian and New Zealand Standard Classification of Occupations.
-These set out the basic competencies required for each occupation.
+Each occupation on the Skilled Occupation Lists has a code called the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
+From 6th December 2024, the Department of Home Affairs will adopt a revised occupation classification system called Occupation Standard Classification for Australia (OSCA).
+These set out the basic competencies expected for each occupation.

 From there we organize and help visa applicants prepare for their skills assessment.

 We strive to simplify the process for you.
 So here’s an overview of what you need to know about the Temporary Skill Shortage subclass 482 visas in 60 seconds.The aim of this video is to give you the top level gist of some of the key features of the TSS 482 visa.
 Naturally detail matters.
-If you’re being sponsored and are unsure about what you need to do, we recommend you seek professional advice from a reputable Australian registered migration agent.
-(We’ve been doing this for 14 years).
+If you’re being sponsored and are unsure about what you need to do, we recommend you seek professional advice from a reputable Australian registered migration agent, like us.
+We’ve been doing this for 15 years because we really like helping people.